 Qualified part-time employees are those who are regularly scheduled to work an average of at least 32-30 hours, but less than 40 hours, per week, and who are not categorized as easual/seasonal, introductory, or temporary.
-An employee will be presumed to be "regularly scheduled" as a qualified part-time employee if the employee has worked less than 40 hours but ever at least 32 30 hours per week during the time period from November 1 to October 31 of the following year at least ten (10) weeks within any quarter.
+An employee will be presumed to be "regularly scheduled" as a qualified part-time employee if the employee has worked less than 40 hours but over-at least 32 30 hours per week during the time period from November 1 of the previous year to October 31 of the following current year at least ten (10) weeks within any quarter.